mkoutroumpas/ThroughTheRings/README.md

 First Phase:

-The goal is to evaluate the spatial properties of the scene and the technique used to facilitate long distances.
+The goal is to evaluate the spatial properties of the scene and the technique used to facilitate implementation of long distances in the Scene.

 Second Phase: